cnguyen-uk/An-Introduction-to-SQL/README.md

 ### Grouping

 It is common to want to group results by columns in combination with aggregate function usage.
 In particular, if we want to select more columns for our result set, then we must use grouping.
 The `GROUP BY` command will group rows in a result set by identical values in one or more columns.
 The `GROUP BY` command can come after `FROM` or `WHERE`, but must come before `ORDER BY` or `LIMIT`.
-For example, if we wanted to produce a count of all books published per year, then we could use the following statement.
+For example, if we wanted to produce a count of all books published per year, then we could use the following statement:

 ```SQL
 SELECT year, COUNT(*)